Services

 Security That Protects Your Business and Your Customers

 A security incident is one of the most disruptive things that can happen to a business.
 Customer data exposed, operations interrupted, trust damaged in ways that take years to rebuild.
 And most incidents are not sophisticated attacks — they exploit basic gaps: unpatched software, weak access controls, misconfigured cloud permissions, secrets committed to a repository.
 JTS approaches security as an engineering discipline.
 We reduce your attack surface, harden your infrastructure and application stack, and help you maintain security as your systems evolve.
+And when something does go wrong, we respond the way we build: AI agents on the forensics within the first hour, a senior engineer making every call, and fixes that are verified, documented, and reversible.

 Application Security